Special Tax Notice Regarding Refunds, Lump Sum Payments, and Certain Death Benefits

 If your payment includes after-tax contributions

 After-tax contributions included in a payment are not taxed.
-If a payment is only part of your benefit, an allocable portion of your after-tax contributions is generally included in the payment.
+If a payment is only part of your benefit, an allocable portion of your after-tax contributions is generally included in the payment, so you cannot take a payment of only after-tax contributions.
 You can elect to rollover after-tax contributions to an IRA or another employer plan that will accept the contributions.
 If you are rolling over after-tax contributions to a Qualified Employer Plan, TFFR will require a letter of acceptance from the employer plan receiving the rollover.
 The letter of acceptance must indicate that they will accept the after-tax portion of the rollover.
 You may also want to request information from the employer plan regarding how the record-keeping for the funds will be handled once the funds are deposited.

 For Rollovers to an IRA: You may roll over to an IRA a payment that includes after-tax contributions through either a direct rollover or a 60-day rollover.
 You must keep track of the aggregate amount of the after-tax contributions in all of your IRAs (in order to determine your taxable income for later payments from the IRAs) If you do a direct rollover or a 60-day rollover to an IRA of only a portion of the payment made to you, the after-tax contributions are treated as rolled over last.
 For example, assume you are receiving a complete distribution of your benefit which totals $12,000, of which $2000 is after-tax contributions.
 In this case, if you roll over $10,000 to an IRA in a 60-day rollover, no amount is taxable because the $2,000 amount not rolled over is treated as being after-tax contributions.